potrebichka/Order-Pizza/README.md

 ## Setup/Installation Requirements

-//CHANGE LATER
 * _Open page in browser._
-* _Enter your name, initial deposit and register your account._
-* _You can withdraw and deposit moneys from/to you account._
-* _Get you results in current balance in result's box._
+* _Build your own pizza with different crusts, cheese or no cheese, different sauces or no sauces, different meats, differents toppings._
+* _Get final cost and brief description of built pizza._

 ## Specifications:
-* User can choose from different toppings.
+* User can choose different sizes of pizza.
-* User can choose different size of pizza.
+* User can choose different crusts for pizza.
+Variety depends on size.
+* User can add cheese to pizza.
+* User can add sauce to pizza.
+There are different sauces available.
+* User can add different meats to pizza.
+* User can add different toppings to pizza.
 * User can get final cost depending on choosen toopings and size.
+User also get brief description of chosen pizza.

 ## Technologies Used